If you rewind the clock a decade or so, you may have been able to get away with not bothering to draw your eyebrows in

 Take note that this guide is only relevant to those who are intending to create an arched or curved eyebrow shape.
 If you’re going for a straight brow, this guide will not be applicable.

-How to draw an eyebrow guide (for arched and curved shapes):
+How to create an eyebrow guide (for arched and curved shapes):

 Using a ruler, a string, any long, straight edge, use your nose to measure where the head of your brow should begin, where the arch should be, and where the tail of your brow should end.

 - With the ruler aligned vertically straight along the corner of your nose, mark out a straight line – this will be where the head of your brow should start.

-- Using the same ruler, align it with the corner of your nose and through the center of your eye – this will mark the highest point of your eyebrow shape, or where the high point of your arch should be.
+- Using the same ruler, align it with the corner of your nose and through the centre of your eye – this will mark the highest point of your eyebrow shape, or where the high point of your arch should be.

 - Lastly, measure from the corner of your nose and along the outer edge of your bottom eyelid.
 This marks where the tail of your eyebrow should be.